Several water projects in the works in Glenn County as dry wells reach new highs

 According to Travis, the tank program will provide an above ground water tank, connection to the house, and hauled non-potable (non-drinking) water deliveries.

-Information regarding these programs will be provided at a community meeting hosted by the city of Orland, Glenn County and DWR on Thursday.
+Information regarding these programs will be provided at a community meeting hosted by the city of Orland, Glenn County and DWR today.

 To help assist residents affected by dry wells, several bottled water distribution events have been held over the past few months.